 Building on the Raschig ring, the Pall ring was developed in the 1950s to address some of the limitations encountered with Raschig rings, such as higher pressure drops and lower efficiency.
 Pall rings introduced openings and internal structures on the wall of the rings, improving gas-liquid distribution and thereby increasing mass transfer efficiency and operational flexibility.
 These openings allowed for more free flow of liquids and gases within the packing layer, while the internal structures increased the surface area for gas-liquid contact.

-2.structural characteristics of Pall ring packing are as follows
+2.Structural characteristics of Pall ring packing are as follows

 Ring Design: Pall ring packing features a ring-shaped design, resembling a cylindrical shape.
 This design helps to provide a large surface area and optimize the layout of the packing in the tower, enabling more efficient mass transfer and separation processes.